Loop corrections to primordial non-Gaussianity: Introduction

-Most of the discussions were around the quantum corrections to 2-point correlation functions, i.e. power spectrum; since it is a quantity which is measured more accurately.
-The debate between time-dependence and time-independence camp went on and both parties published explicit calculations to support their claims \cite{LSMZ1, KOW1, LSMZ2, LSMZ3, LSMZ4}.
+Most of the discussions were around the quantum corrections to two-point correlation functions, i.e. power spectrum; since it is a quantity which is measured more accurately.
+The debate between the time-dependence and the time-independence camp went on and both parties published explicit calculations to support their claims \cite{LSMZ1, KOW1, LSMZ2, LSMZ3, LSMZ4}.
 The author of this work also contributed to this discussion claiming the time-dependence.
-In this work, we do not want to discuss the strengths and weaknesses of each point of view, but rather want to point out that the ``small'' time-dependent loop effects are not really that small; if one looks at higher orders of correlation functions such as 3-point functions and even highers.
-The loop effects to 3-point function was discussed in two seperate works.
-The first one is work of Giddings and Sloth where they assumed the semi-classical approximation holds \cite{sg}.
-The second work is the work of Cogollo et al. \cite{crv} where there is an extra scalar field which induces time-dependent effect.
-In this we will show that the 1-loop correction might dominate the tree-level term by 30 orders of magnitude.
-This would immediately lead to ruling out all single field inflationary models due to observational constraints on non-Gaussianity of the primordial curvature perturbation \cite{Planck1}.
+In this work, we do not want to discuss the strengths and weaknesses of each point of view, but rather want to point out that the ``small" time-dependent loop effects might not be that small; if one looks at higher orders of correlation functions such as three-point functions and even higher.
+The loop effects to the three-point function were discussed in two separate works.
+The first one is the work of Giddings and Sloth where they assumed the semiclassical approximation holds \cite{sg}.
+The second work is the work of Cogollo {\it et al.} \cite{crv} where there is an extra scalar field which induces the time-dependent effect.
+In this work, we will calculate the loop corrections to external legs of the three-point function using the Hartree approximation.
+We will show that the loop corrections have the potential to dominate the tree-level term by 30 orders of magnitude and therefore the perturbation theory will break down.
+If this effect survives after a nonperturbative analysis, this would immediately lead to ruling out all single field inflationary models due to observational constraints on non-Gaussianity of the primordial curvature perturbation \cite{Planck1}.
 This claim might appear very odd, if one naively looks at the above theorem of Weinberg.
-But it turns out that the constancy of the tree-level mode function and time-dependency of 1-loop correction determines the faith of their contribution to the 3-point function, bispectrum.
+But it turns out that the constancy of the tree-level mode function and time-dependency of loop corrections determine the faith of their contribution to the three-point function, bispectrum.

 This paper is organized as follows.
-In Section II. we review the case of time-dependent zeta-zeta correlator arising from self interaction of zeta at 1-loop order.
-In Section III. we use this 1-loop corrected time-dependent mode function to calculate 1-loop corrected primordial bispectrum.
-We give our conclusions in Section IV.
+In Sec. \ref{s2} we review the case of the time-dependent zeta-zeta correlator arising from self-interaction of zeta at one-loop order.
+In Sec. \ref{s3} we use this one-loop corrected time-dependent mode function to calculate the one-loop corrected primordial bispectrum.
+We give our conclusions in Sec. \ref{s4}.